Core App Dashboard: How to build a single source of truth system dashboard for your business

 3. Profit Margin: To calculate the profit margin, divide the profit by the revenue and multiply by 100.

-4. Return on Investment (ROI): It measures the amount of profit generated in relation to the initial investment made in a project.
+4. Return on Investment (ROI) measures the profit generated in relation to the initial investment in a project.
 To calculate ROI, divide the profit by the initial investment and multiply by 100.

 Each of these metrics plays a role in determining project profitability.
-If project expenses are high, it could indicate inefficiencies in the project that need to be addressed.
-As for profit margin and ROI, they provide insight into the overall success of the project.
+If project expenses are high, it could indicate inefficiencies that must be addressed.
+Profit margin and ROI provide insight into the overall success of the project.

 9. Project Submissions